 - Combine flour, paprika, onion powder, and garlic powder in small shallow bowl.
 Set instant pot to brown setting.

 - After all the ribs are browned and removed from pot add onion and garlic, and stir.
 Cook for 3 – 5 minutes, until onion is getting soft and garlic is fragrant.
-Add carrots, and bell pepper and olive oil.
+Add carrots, and bell pepper and remaining Tbsp olive oil.
 Stir to coat veggies in the oil, and cook for 10 minutes.

 - Add can of tomato paste, and mix together with veggies.
 Cook additional 2 minutes to toast the tomato paste.